 - What are your food preferences?
 (We can’t promise, but we’ll do our best to serve food you’ll enjoy eating.)

-The holidays may be a good time to relax your strict adherence to your diet slightly — without compromising your ethics or risking your health.
-For example, if you typically avoid oil or certain processed foods, a holiday meal with family may be a time when you want to relax your rules a little if you can do so without undermining your well-being or your integrity.
+A lot of research shows that positive feelings and moods are health-promoting.
+The holidays may be a good time to relax your own dietary rules — for the sake of goodwill with your family and friends.
+For example, if you typically avoid oil or certain processed foods, a holiday meal with family can be an instance where you can stretch a little if you can do so without damaging your well-being or your integrity.

 Here are some ideas you can use for your holiday event:

-- Ask questions about people’s personal lives.
+- Ask about what’s going on in people’s lives.

 - Talk about hobbies and interests.

 - Ask about the best things that have happened in the last year, or about your hopes and dreams for your life in the year to come.

 - Ask for recommendations for favorite TV shows, movies, music, podcasts, and books (including cookbooks!).

 - Have each person to say three things they are grateful for.